C*-Algebras of algebraic dynamical systems and right LCM semigroups: Nica-Toeplitz algebras of product systems over right LCM semigroups

 where, again, we have convergence with respect to the operator norm on $\LL(M_r)$.
 By condition (CA), the operator

 is in $\KK(M_r)$ for each finite set $F\times F' \subset I_p \times I_q$.
 Since $\KK(M_r)$ is a norm closed ideal in $\LL(M_r)$, the result follows. \end{proof}

-To associate a $C^*$-algebra to product systems over right LCM semigroups we now introduce the notion of Nica covariant representations of such product systems, which is an extension of Fowler's Nica covariance \cite[Definition~5.7]{Fowler} for product systems of quasi-lattice ordered pairs.
+To associate a $C^*$-algebra to product systems over right LCM semigroups we now introduce the notion of Nica covariant representations of such product systems, which is an extension of Fowler's Nica covariance \cite[Definition~5.7]{Fow2} for product systems of quasi-lattice ordered pairs.
+In the following, we let $\varphi_p: A\to \LL(M_p)$ denote the $*$-homomorphism that implements the left action in $M_p$.

 \begin{definition} A representation $\psi:M\to B$ of a compactly aligned product system $M$ over a right LCM semigroup $S$ in a $C^*$-algebra $B$ is called \emph{Nica covariant} if for all $p,q \in S$ and $T_p \in \KK(M_p), T_q \in \KK(M_q)$ we have